springload/react-accessible-headings/README.md

 So it's an alternative composition technique that may make it easier to refactor code.

+That all said, having a flexible heading level may be more abstract and confusing to some developers.
+It's an extra thing to learn, even though it is a simple concept.

 ### The 'Level Query' Example

 If you want to programatically query the current level you can,